jorishr/datastructures/graphs/graphs.md

 A cycle is a path that starts and ends at the same vertex: no edges nor vertices are repeated except the starting vertex.

-A graph with no cylce is an ACYCLIC GRAPH.
+A graph with no cycle is an ACYCLIC GRAPH.
 For example, a tree structure is an acyclic graph.
 You cannot return to the root without repeating edges or vertices.

 A DAG is a directed acyclic graph:
         ---> C --> E ------